Notice of Privacy Practices

 - To receive notification if there is an unauthorized disclosure of your protected health information

 - To choose someone to act for you

 - To choose to opt out of having your health information shared with the Idaho Health Data Exchange

 - To file a complaint without threat of retaliation if you believe your privacy rights have been violated.
-For assistance, please contact the Quality Improvement Coordinator at (208) 686-5071
+For assistance, please contact the Privacy Officer at (208) 686-5071